Close

 Step 7: Track and Collect Your Visa

 Monitor application status through official tracking systems.
 Traditional visa processing typically takes 7 calendar days, though it may be extended up to 30 days or exceptionally 60 days if closer examination is required.
 E-visa applications submitted through the portal are processed in 30 minutes once the invitation is approved.
-Some sources indicate e-visa processing within three business days.
 Collect your visa personally or authorize a representative with proper documentation.
-Print your e-visa and present it at passport control—digital copies on phones are not sufficient.
+Print your e-visa and present it at passport control — digital copies on phones are not accepted.